oceanprotocol/pdr-web/resources/terms.md

 **1.2**    To access Predictoor Feeds and to participate as a Predictoor, the Customer must have a Web3 wallet (e.g. MetaMask) and must have Ocean tokens in their wallet.

 **1.3**    The Predictoor Portal connects Predictoors and Traders directly, without any 3rd party control via the Predictoor Portal.
 This means that while providing predictions as a Predictoor, Customers are responsible for their own activity.
 This means that while purchasing Prediction Feeds as a Trader, Customers are responsible for their own activity.
 Customers must adhere to the laws in their own legal jurisdiction as well as their conscience.
-Ocean is not responsible for any malicious use of the Predictoor Stack or any losses associated with the use of the Predictoor Stack or any source.
+Ocean is not responsible for any malicious use of the Predictoor Portal or any losses associated with the use of the Predictoor Portal or any source.

 **1.4**    By clicking any button or box marked “accept” or “agree” (or a similar term) in connection with this Agreement, or by accessing or using the Predictoor Portal, you agree to be bound by this Agreement, a current version of which is available at the Predictoor Portal, and which may be modified from time to time at our sole discretion.
 We are only providing our services if you accept all of these terms.
 By using the Predictoor Portal, the Customer confirms their understanding and agrees to be bound by all of these terms.
 If Customer accepts these terms on behalf of a company or other legal entity, Customer represents that they have the legal authority to accept these terms on that entity’s behalf, in which case Customer will mean that entity.
 If Customer does not accept all of these terms, then you may not access or use the Predictoor Portal.